FTC11231/FtcAutoScout/README.md

 A program that lets you easily scout teams before competitions.

-Credit to [team 16668](https://github.com/J-Barta/FTC-Data-Puller) for inspiring us to make this.
+Credit to [4-Gear Clovers #16668](https://github.com/J-Barta/FTC-Data-Puller) for inspiring us to make this.
 (And for a bit of the code we weren't sure how to do)

 # Usage